LEE HAWKINS

 LEE HAWKINS’s bio

-Raised in Maplewood, Minnesota and the historic Rondo community in St. Paul, Minnesota, Hawkins has been an active advocate for nonviolent social change, inspired by Dr. Martin Luther King Jr. He led annual MLK birthday marches and received the Martin Luther King Humanitarian Award from Minnesota’s King Holiday Commission.
-He holds a B.A. in Political Science from the University of Wisconsin-Madison, where he was editorial page editor of the Badger Herald and served two terms on the Board of Visitors of UW's School of Journalism and Mass Communications.
+Raised in Maplewood, Minnesota and the historic Rondo community of St. Paul, Hawkins has long been a committed advocate for nonviolent social change inspired by Dr. Martin Luther King Jr. He organized annual MLK birthday marches and received the Martin Luther King Humanitarian Award from Minnesota’s King Holiday Commission.
+He holds a B.A. in Political Science from the University of Wisconsin–Madison, where he served as editorial page editor of The Badger Herald and twice served on the Board of Visitors of UW’s School of Journalism and Mass Communications.

 Get social with LEE HAWKINS